AriDeltaO/Setting-Up-Android-On-Arch-Linux/README.md

 > [!CAUTION]
 > Make sure you have an internet connection and an user with sudo perms.
-> Make you have an AUR helper setup such as yay
+> Make sure you have an AUR helper setup such as yay

 To install, execute the following commands: